Topkatto/QBoost/QBoostCanvas.md

 int main()
 {
-    qboost::Canvas p(35,35,{0,150,0}); // Dark green filled canvas
-    p.Render(); // Renders the canvas in the current cursor position }
+    qboost::CanvasSetup(); // Very nesscary.
+Set-up the canvas system by allowing terminal to use UTF-8. qboost::Canvas p(35,35,{0,150,0}); // Dark green filled canvas p.Render(); // Renders the canvas in the current cursor position }